 - Ethers.js is completely licensed by MIT

 - Ethers.js handles key management and Ethereum blockchain interaction in a way that gives developers more flexibility.
-They have separated the nodes into two distinct roles: wallet, to hold keys and sign transactions, and provider, to serve as an anonymous connection to the ethereum network, checking state and sending transactions.
+They have separated the nodes into two distinct roles: wallet, to hold keys and sign transactions, and provider, , checking state and sending transactions.

 What this does is that it helps developers manage these two roles discretely.